SBNSoftware/SBNSoftware.github.io/sbndaq_wiki/Wiki.md

 ======================================
 We are officially switching over to using the Github hosted repositories as our central repo.

-We aim to do this by the end of the week of July 20!

-Please see [here](https://sbnsoftware.github.io/AnalysisInfrastructure/github-migration-to-do-list.html) for some useful info on migrating to Github in general, but important things for sbndaq and sbndwm are:
-* Try to make sure all branches on all sbndaq/sbndqm repositories are pushed and updated by 5 pm CDT on Wednesday July 22!
-All branches in the redmine repo will be mirrored to Github.
-* Please do not push to the redmine repository after 5 pm CDT on Wednesday July 22!
-We will plan to shut-off write access, but any pushes there will not be merged with the github.
+Edit July 23: We have done this!

-* Please wait until a message from me ~morning (CDT) of Thursday July 23 to push directly to the github repositories.
-Instructions for setup with the new repositories have been updated [here](Installation).
+* Instructions for setup with the new repositories have been updated [here](Installation).
 If you want to update the `origin` in your existing local repository, you can do so by doing:
 ```
 git remote set-url origin git@github.com:SBNSoftware/sbndaq-artdaq.git
 ```